Back to the Egg: Reception

 In a more positive assessment, for Creem magazine, Mitchell Cohen highlighted the album's second side as "a collection of McCartney performances that string together like abbey roadwork", and praised McCartney's vocals relative to his past work, writing: "all of the current tracks are terser, sung better, have less of what I suppose would be called the recording artist's equivalent of camera consciousness."
+Billboards reviewer gave Back to the Egg "Spotlight" status (meaning "the most outstanding new product of the week's releases and that with the greatest potential for top of the chart placement") and commented: "The music features typical McCartney fare of late with nothing here that will distinguish it as one of his classics.
+The arrangements, though, are interesting, encompassing a variety of styles."
 To NME critic Bob Woffinden, the attempt at an album-wide concept was "a pretty half-baked one" and Hipgnosis' cover photo was "easily the album's strongest point".
 While identifying the songs as "particularly weak lyrically", Woffinden concluded: "It was the familiar McCartney problem.
 He had every essential creative requirement, except the discipline required to knead the parts into a perfect whole."

+Retrospective reviews have remained generally unfavourable.
 AllMusic critic Stephen Thomas Erlewine views Back to the Egg as "a set of [McCartney's] most undistinguished songs" that "have no spark whatsoever", and bemoans "the weak sound of the record and Wings' faceless performances".
+Ultimate Classic Rocks Nick DeRiso wrote that the album feels like a half-baked attempt at experimenting with punk and new wave before retreating into "some of McCartney's more recognizable indulgences".
 Among McCartney biographers, Vincent Benitez writes that the songs are "uneven in quality", and Howard Sounes describes the album as "a curate's egg, good in parts, with token attempts at sounding contemporary".
 Tom Doyle views "the new wave-ish rockers" like "Spin It On" as "too smoothed out to be truly edgy" and the two spoken-word tracks as "weird – and not in a good way".
 Doyle considers that while Back to the Egg has its "moments of inspiration", "There was too much material [recorded during the sessions], and yet not enough of it to gel into a cohesive album."
 Perasi remarks that the album "represented another stylistic turning point for McCartney... and offers a fresh style" but at the same time it "contains the usual genre diversity which had always distinguished McCartney’s productions".